Bridgewater’s 2 TDs, Burris pick lead Panthers over Falcons

 TRAINER’S ROOM

 Panthers: DE Brian Burns was knocked out of the game with a concussion after diving into a pile of tacklers late in the first half.
 Burns remained face down on the turf for several minutes before getting up slowly and wobbling to the sideline. ...
-Carolina also lost two other defensive starters when CB Donte Jackson went out in the first quarter with a toe injury and tackle Kawann Short was ruled out late in the game with a shoulder injury. ...
-DE Yetur Gross-Matos (ankle) also left the game. ...
-OG Chris Reed was evaluated for a possible concussion in the second quarter and cleared to return.
+Carolina also CB Donte Jackson (toe), DT Kawann Short (shoulder) and DE Yetur Gross-Matos (ankle).

 Falcons: CB Kendal Sheffield, who missed the first three games of the season with a foot injury, left the field in the final minute of the first half with an injured right ankle.
-Sheffield was hurt while defending a pass along the sideline to Anderson.
-The Carolina receiver went up to make a 22-yard catch, while Sheffield crumpled to the turf holding his foot. ...
+Sheffield was hurt while trying to defend a 22-yard pass along the sideline to Anderson. ...
 Injury plagued DE Takk McKinley sustained a groin injury in the first quarter and did not return. ...
 Jones couldn’t go because of a lingering hamstring injury that has kept him off the field for all but one half in the last three games.

 UP NEXT